Sev1Tech/node-hmd/README.md

 [![npm version](https://badge.fury.io/js/node-hmd.svg)](http://badge.fury.io/js/node-hmd)
 [![build status](https://travis-ci.org/Geocent/node-hmd.png?branch=master)](https://travis-ci.org/Geocent/node-hmd)

 This module serves to act as a common interface for communicating with a variety of head mounted displays (HMDs).
 While most applications should expect to access the HMD data as often as possible in a consistent manner both synchronous and asynchronous interfaces are provided in order to conform with Node.js community standards.
-It is the responsiblity of the end user to properly access the HMD positional data in the manner most appropriate for the application.
+It is the responsibility of the end user to properly access the HMD positional data in the manner most appropriate for the application.

 The current list of supported HMDs are as follows: